 By retaining some or all control of the creative output the artist is in a position to maximise its earnings throughout the career.
 And Michael Jackson knew the mechanism very well.

 However, being untangled with Sony due to the Sony/ATV partnership we believe that MJ was involved in an agreement of a “master license deal”.
 That’s mean the label take 15-25% of all licensing earnings.
-This secure the master license revenue to the label while allowing the artist to retain the majority revenue and the control of his master recordings, being free to take it away from the record label and get into the distribution agreement with another or even sell it.
+This secures the master license revenue to the label while allowing the artist to retain the majority revenue and the control of his master recordings, being free to take it away from the record label and get into the distribution agreement with another or even sell it.

 Impossible not to notice that something is wrong if we put together the 2002 news spread worldwide during MJ “Invincible war” where tabloids and music critics were picturing a Michael Jackson mad and angry because he could not get his masters recording back then from Sony???